Hugo Viana: Braga

-Al Ahli and Al-Wasl
+Al Ahli and Al Wasl

-On 5 June 2013, Al Ahli Club from Dubai announced the signing of Viana effective as of 1 July, when his contract with Braga expired.
-He made his debut on 30 August in the year's Arabian Gulf Super Cup at the Mohammed Bin Zayed Stadium, a penalty shootout victory after a goalless draw against Al Ain FC; his performance was described as "quiet" by The National, who attributed it to his unfamiliarity with the heat of the Middle Eastern summer.
-He totalled 39 appearances and three goals across his first season, helping the team conquer a domestic treble after adding the UAE Arabian Gulf League and the UAE League Cup.
+On 5 June 2013, Al Ahli from Dubai announced the signing of Viana effective as of 1 July, when his contract with Braga expired.
+He made his debut on 30 August in the year's Arabian Gulf Super Cup at the Mohammed Bin Zayed Stadium, a penalty shootout victory after a goalless draw against Al Ain; his performance was described as "quiet" by The National, who attributed it to his unfamiliarity with the heat of the Middle Eastern summer.
+He totalled 39 appearances and three goals across his first season, helping the team conquer a domestic treble after adding the UAE Pro League and the UAE League Cup.

-Viana agreed to a deal with Al-Wasl F.C. of the same city and league, but the transfer was one of several declared void by the UAE Football Association for missing the 3 October 2014 deadline.
+Viana agreed to a deal with Al Wasl of the same city and league, but the transfer was one of several declared void by the UAE Football Association for missing the 3 October 2014 deadline.
 It was completed the following 19 January.
 He retired on 13 October 2016, aged 33.

 Director

 In May 2017, Viana was appointed director of football at Belenenses.
 He left his post six months later.

 Viana returned to Sporting in 2018, in the same capacity.
-In August 2021, he was suspended for 15 days and fined €2,295 for insulting the refereeing team after a game against F.C.
-Famalicão held four months earlier.
+In August 2021, he was suspended for 15 days and fined €2,295 for insulting the refereeing team after a game against Famalicão held four months earlier.

+Viana was supposed to replace longtime incumbent Txiki Begiristain at Manchester City in June 2025.
+However, he started working alongside the Spaniard two months earlier.